-The following chart describes the manner in which each Fund was created:
+The following chart describes the manner in which each Fund was created and any changes to the names of the Funds:

-Name of Fund Jurisdiction Creation 1832 AM Canadian Dividend LP Ontario April 6, 2015 • Created by a Limited Partnership Agreement 1832 AM Canadian Growth LP Ontario April 6, 2015 • Created by a Limited Partnership Agreement 1832 AM Canadian Preferred Share LP Ontario January 15, 2014 • Created by a Limited Partnership Agreement 1832 AM Global Completion LP Ontario January 15, 2014 • Created by a Limited Partnership Agreement 1832 AM North American Preferred Share LP Ontario January 15, 2014 • Created by a Limited Partnership Agreement 1832 AM Tactical Asset Allocation LP Ontario April 6, 2015 • Created by a Limited Partnership Agreement Scotia Global Low Volatility Equity LP Ontario January 15, 2014 • Created by a Limited Partnership Agreement Scotia Total Return Bond LP Ontario January 15, 2014 • Created by a Limited Partnership Agreement
+Name of Fund Jurisdiction Creation 1832 AM Canadian Dividend LP Ontario April 6, 2015 • Created by a Limited Partnership Agreement 1832 AM Canadian Growth LP Ontario April 6, 2015 • Created by a Limited Partnership Agreement 1832 AM Global Completion LP Ontario January 15, 2014 • Created by a Limited Partnership Agreement 1832 AM International Equity LP Ontario January 15, 2021 • Created by a Limited Partnership Agreement 1832 AM Tactical Asset Allocation LP Ontario April 6, 2015 • Created by a Limited Partnership Agreement 1832 AM Global Low Volatility Equity LP • Prior to January 15, 2021, the name of this Fund was Scotia Global Low Volatility Equity LP Ontario January 15, 2014 • Created by a Limited Partnership Agreement Prior to January 15, 2021, the name of this Fund was Scotia Total Ontario January 15, 2014 • Created by a Limited Partnership Agreement

-Name of Fund Jurisdiction Creation Scotia U.S. Dividend Growers LP Ontario May 13, 2014 • Created by a Limited Partnership Agreement Scotia U.S. Low Volatility Equity LP Ontario January 15, 2014 • Created by a Limited Partnership Agreement
+Name of Fund Jurisdiction Creation Return Bond LP.
+Prior to January 15, 2021, the name of this Fund was Scotia U.S. Dividend Growers LP.
+Ontario May 13, 2014 • Created by a Limited Partnership Agreement 1832 AM U.S. Low Volatility Equity LP • Prior to January 15, 2021, the name of this Fund was Scotia U.S. Low Volatility Equity LP.
+Ontario January 15, 2014 • Created by a Limited Partnership Agreement